Summit County Short-Term Rental Rules

 Because all Summit County short-term rental properties are located in the Neighborhood Zone, there are currently two different "active" Summit County short-term rental license types and a third Summit County short-term rental license type that might become relevant once again in the future:

-Type I Summit County Short-Term Rental License (licenses currently being issued):
+Type I Summit County Short-Term Rental License

 To be eligible for a Type I short-term rental license in the Summit County Neighborhood Zone, the STR Property must be the primary residence of a member of the local workforce, who meets the definition of a Qualified Occupant.
 In turn, a primary residence must be occupied by the Qualified Occupant as that individual's principal place of residence for at least 9 months out of the year, and the Summit County short-term rental licensee must be able to provide supporting documentation for that 9-month occupancy.
 Maximum occupancy for a Type I Summit County STR license cannot exceed 2 short-term renters per bedroom plus 2 additional short-term renters (unless further restricted by an on-site wastewater treatment system).
 When the Qualified Occupant is on-site during short-term rentals and is engaged in partial home rental, no more than 50% of the approved bedrooms in the home - up to 2 bedrooms - may be short-term rented.
 A Type I Summit County STR license carries a limitation of no more than 35 "bookings" per year, as calculated from October 1 through September 30.
 However, there is no limit on the number of short-term rental nights that each booking can last.
 Lastly, there are no caps on the issuance of Type I Summit County STR licenses; the County continues to issue them at present.

-Type II Summit County Short-Term Rental License (2023 cap prevents new licenses from being issued):
+(2023 cap prevents new licenses from being issued):

 This Summit County STR license type is generally targeted toward second-homeowners who want to use their property and also short-term rent it.
 During discussions in 2021, Summit County staff anticipated that the vast majority of STRs in the Neighborhood Zone would fall under this license type.
 Maximum occupancy for a Type II Summit County STR license cannot exceed 2 short-term renters per bedroom plus 2 additional short-term renters (unless further restricted by an on-site wastewater treatment system).
 A Type II Summit County STR license carries a limitation of no more than 35 "bookings" per year, as calculated from October 1 through September 30.
 However, there is no limit on the number of short-term rental nights that each booking can last.

-Type III Summit County Short-Term Rental License (temporarily eliminated):
+Type III Summit County Short-Term Rental License

 In 2018, the BoCC created a Type III Summit County short-term rental license, stating it was most appropriate for investment property STRs.
 At that time, the County believed such STRs would rent in excess of 135 nights per year, and the County saw them as more akin to commercial lodging businesses.
 However, as part of the adoption of Ordinance 20-C on Feb.
 15, 2023, the BoCC, the County eliminated the Type III Summit County STR license.
 So, at least for now, there is no Type III Summit County short-term rental license that afforded unlimited short-term rental nights to certain Summit County properties located in the Residential Zone.
 While it couldn't do so at the meeting on Feb.
 15, 2023, the BoCC did pledge to revisit Type III short-term rental licenses in the near future.
 The BoCC stated that it hoped the County would find a way to reinstate a short-term rental license with unlimited rental nights to properties that were originally designed with a primary purpose to host short-term rental occupancies.
 However, unless and until that happens, all Type III STR licenses in the Neighborhood Zone will be converted to Type II STR licenses when renewal takes place in 2023.

-Need Help Understanding Summit County Short-Term Rentals?
+Need Help Understanding Summit County Short-Term Rental Regulations?